vilsonrodrigues/youtube-retrieval-qa/README.md

+# 🤖ChatTube🎥

-# Youtube Retrieval QA System
+## Youtube Retrieval QA System

-🤭 Hello, this article describes a work carried out in the postgraduate discipline Sequential Models taught by professor Ivanovitch Silva, and offered by PPGEEC/UFRN.
-It is part of my group Deborah Moreira and Miguel Euripedes.
+🤭 Hello, greetings!
+In this project we will dive into our exciting work carried out in the Postgraduate discipline of Sequential Models, taught by professor [Ivanovitch Silva](http://github.com/ivanovitchm), and offered by PPGEEC/UFRN.
+This simple system allows users to engage in conversations about a YouTube video with itself, without the need to watch it firsthand.
+For this project, our group participants are me, [Deborah Moreira](http://github.com/deborahmoreira) and [Miguel Euripedes](https://github.com/MiguelEuripedes).

 By using this app you can ask ChatGPT questions about things in a video.
 To minimize the cost per token, we use a Vector Store to perform a semantic search and return the most related documents.